Teach The World

 Football: Tommy Docherty is appointed Manager of Manchester United.

-Having been promoted from the Second Division in 1969, Derby County end the season as League Champions for the first time in the club's history.
+Having been promoted from the Second Division in 1969, Derby County end the season as Champions of the Football League First Division for the first time in the club's history.

 Mary Peters wins a gold medal for Britain in the Women's Pentathlon.